xconverge/spkelly/content/posts/projector.md

 ![](/projector/projector_3.jpg)

 The first iteration of the enclosure and projection lens focusing mechanism was not pretty but it worked.
-The stain looks silly…
+The stain looks silly...

 ![](/projector/projector_5.jpg)